Youth-Justice-Board/AllEyesOnUs/README.md

 ## Instructions
 * Run this command to build everything properly: `tweego -f sugarcube-2 -o aeou.html yjb-game`
+* To deploy this game, simply make a commit & push to master!

 ## Explanation of Refactoring :)
 Within the `yib-game` directory: